 The database manipulation API that is provided with this release, and which is described in more detail in the "API Reference" accompanying this document, reads in this structure and populates the aforementioned database.
 As part of the API, we have provided mechanisms to produce the individual views as they are represented in the respective raw documents, as well as a more human-readable composite view.
-The former may seem a bit redundant, but it ensures that the data that it represents has been tested for consistency, since the database loading routines will not load any data that it finds to be inconsistent.
-Furthermore, these views are also quite important to generate the raw data after any possible manipulations on the database.
+The former ensures that the data that it represents has been tested for consistency, since the database loading routines will not load any data that it finds to be inconsistent.
+The data is organized in folders which represent each text source.
+Further, following the convention of the Penn Treebank, we have created sections inside each source with a maximum of hundred files in each section.
+The mapping information of these new filenames to the originals are available in the map.txt files in the top-level "english" and "chinese" directories.
+There is no mapping information for the Xinhua and Sinorama portions of the Chinese data, and WSJ portion of the English data, since these were already available in mapped form, and we did not re-map them.
+Furthermore, these views can also be useful for regenerating the raw data after any possible manipulations on the database.
 We will take a look at each such view in the following subsections.